Oisota/theo-lang/doc/src/core/modules.md

 - modules should require "exporting" whatever should be made public
 - maybe leave out access modifiers until language is implemented
 - python has everything public by default, seems to work ok
+- Can we allow multiple different versions of a library?
+(One module needs Foo==1.0.0 and another modules needs Foo=1.5.0)
+	- maybe wait to implement this behavior

 Ideas:
 ```text